Azure/acs-engine/examples/networkpolicy/README.md

     YYYY-MM-DD HH:MM:SS.FFF [INFO][n] migrate.go 851: continue by upgrading your calico/node versions to Calico v3.x
     YYYY-MM-DD HH:MM:SS.FFF [INFO][n] startup.go 1048: Migration successful
     ```

+If you have any customized calico resource manifests, you must also follow the [conversion guide](https://docs.projectcalico.org/v3.0/getting-started/kubernetes/upgrade/convert) for these.